Curious4Tech/azure-arc-aws-connector/README.md

 ![image](https://github.com/user-attachments/assets/1fb6e830-ae77-435f-90c7-982d02f2ba43)

   - Choose as you see on this screenhot for the sake of this demo.
-Click on **choose file** to upload the script provided by Azure.
+Click on **choose file** to upload the script provided by Azure that you have already downloaded.

 ![image](https://github.com/user-attachments/assets/a85cb354-68ba-47a9-950c-c53872d8e123)